dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/store-module.rst

 ---------

-At the top level, the store package houses  the ``StoreManager``-Actor which is started when rapier starts.
+At the top level, the store package houses  the ``StoreManager``-Actor which is started when the Knora API server starts.
 The ``StoreManager`` then starts the ``TripleStoreManagerActor`` which in turn starts the correct actor implementation (e.g., GraphDB, Fuseki, embedded Jena, etc.).